hernanrazo/loan_predictor_demo/README.md

 classification_model(model, df, predictor_var, outcome_var)
 ```

-This new model has a much better score that will translate better to other data.
+This new model has a much better score that will translate better to other datasets.

 Acknowledgements
 ---